 The reason the running back will move horizontally is to stretch the defensive end out.
 The defensive end needs to choose between widening out to the running back or staying on the quarterback.

 Ultimately, the defensive end will choose the wrong read, as the quarterback will make the correct decision.

-Once the running back receives the ball, he should start to work upfield, away from the defensive end and secondary.
+He should start to work upfield once the running back receives the ball, away from the defensive end and secondary.

 Power Blocking Scheme

 The blocking scheme for power read is similar to running power; however, it has one small changeup.